Fighting the System That Was Built to Say No

 Son incarcerated at a state facility in Texas

-"The facility kept 'losing' my husband's BP-9 forms — twice.
-I didn't know that was even a thing that happened.
+"The facility 'lost' my husband's BP-9 forms twice.
+When I called, they told me there was nothing they could do.
 Remedy Navigators told me exactly what to do: send everything certified mail, keep the receipts, and file a complaint with the OIG.
 Once we had a paper trail, the forms stopped going missing.
-Their team knew this playbook because they'd seen it from the inside."
+Knowing I wasn't alone in this changed everything."

 A wife from Ohio